Vatras/povocop/README.md

 [x] Make result to persist in database
 [x] set up endpoints to get results from postgres
-[x] input data - range or incremental - also in postgres [] input data - computation config
+[x] input data - range or incremental - also in postgres [x] input data - computation config
+[x] input data having add methods, delete all and browsing all already created [] add separate tab for browsing and adding new data [] input data and config given to clients
-[] result being sorted by inputData_id
+[] securing management and results enpoints with JWT [] result being sorted by inputData_id
-[] Disconnect events handling
+[] method in worker to fetch results from db (for genetic alg) [] Disconnect events handling
 [] Redundancy factor
 [] browser plugin refactor